Cluster admin guide

 Logs & audit

-journalctl -u eldric-aios for the unified meta-unit; per-daemon journalctl -u eldric-aios-controller etc. The audit ledger at /var/lib/eldric/audit/ hash-chains every admin-side action and AI-assisted decision — defensible record for compliance reviews.
+journalctl -u eldric-aios tails the unified meta-unit (the 5.0 daemon hosts every module that node's role enabled).
+The audit ledger at /var/lib/eldric/audit/ hash-chains every admin-side action and AI-assisted decision — defensible record for compliance reviews.
 The ledger is append-only and tamper-evident; an admin reading the ledger cannot edit prior entries, even via direct file access.
 Admin Console → Audit exports a slice of the ledger as signed JSON for compliance handoff.

 Monitoring